 - $450 annual fee.
 One of the biggest cons of this card is the $450 annual fee, due immediately in the first year.
 Even though $300 can be recovered from the annual travel credit, you still pay the $450 out of pocket.
 If you do not travel often, this card may not be right for you.

 - Points limit.
-As of Aug.
-26, 2018, you won’t earn higher Chase points for travel until you spend the card’s $300 annual travel credit before the end of your cardmember anniversary.
+You won’t earn higher Chase points for travel until you spend the card’s $300 annual travel credit before the end of your cardmember anniversary.